tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 using the retry configurations for these parallel connections does not introduce a new tracking vector.

-If none of the values provided in "retry_configs" contains a supported version, or an earlier TLS version was negotiated, the client can regard ECH as securely disabled by the server, and it SHOULD retry the handshake with a new transport connection and ECH disabled.
+If none of the values provided in "retry_configs" contains a supported version, the server did not supply an "encrypted_client_hello" extension in its EncryptedExtensions message, or an earlier TLS version was negotiated, the client can regard ECH as securely disabled by the server, and it SHOULD retry the handshake with a new transport connection and ECH disabled.

 Clients SHOULD implement a limit on retries caused by receipt of "retry_configs"